Why is CBD Oil Popular?

 CO2 typically behaves like a gas at standard pressure and temperature, and is easily changed to a solid while in this state; the solid version of the gas is known as dry ice.
 Using the aforementioned equipment in a lab, you can turn CO2 gas into a liquid by ensuring the temperature drops below -69 degrees Fahrenheit while increasing the pressure to over 75 pounds per square inch (psi).
 At this stage, you have your starting point for CO2 Cannabis extraction.

 Once you have the liquid CO2, the next step is to increase the temperature and pressure past the point where the liquid becomes ‘supercritical.’
 This term means the CO2 is now capable of adopting properties halfway between a gas and liquid simultaneously.
 Effectively, the supercritical CO2 is capable of filling a container (like gas) while also maintaining density (like a liquid).
 When CO2 is in its supercritical state, it is ideal for chemical extraction because it won’t cause the denaturing or damage that would make the CBD unfit for human consumption.

 Regarding extracting the CBD oil using this technique, you simply begin with liquid CO2 and raise its pressure via a compressor.
 You must also raise its temperature using a heater.
-The next step involves passing the supercritical carbon dioxide through some high-quality cannabis which should be in an extractor.
-Now, the CO2 will pull the essential trichomes (the sugary looking coating of the cannabis plant) and terpene oils out of the plant.
+The next step involves passing the supercritical carbon dioxide through some high-quality cannabis.
+Now, the CO2 will pull the essential trichomes (the sugary looking coating of the cannabis plant) and terpene oils (essential oils) out of the plant.

 The solution gets passed via a separator and is broken down into its requisite parts.
 The good stuff (including trichomes and terpenes) is sent to the collection container.
 Meanwhile, the supercritical CO2 goes through a condenser and is turned back into a liquid.
 Finally, the liquid goes to a special storage tank and can be used to begin the process all over again.